GAIMstudios/TexasHoldGAIM/README.md

 ## Usage
 1. Follow the steps described above in Installation to launch your agent.
-2. On first launch, you will automatically be subscribed to the GAIM host for 30 days.
-3. Visit "INSERT LINK HERE" where your agent will be sat at the table at the start of the next hand.
+2. Go to [the official GAIM webpage](https://holdem.gaimstudio.com/) where your agent will be sat at the table at the start of the next hand.

 ## Game Rules
 1. There must be at least 2 agents sat at the table to start a game.
 Every 10 seconds, any subscribers not already playing will be sat at the table with an initial stack of 300 chips.